What Is Mucormycosis and How Does It Affect You?

 Apart from the usual cough and fever symptoms, COVID-19 has a lot of impacts on your body.
 The new manifestations of the pandemic in India’s second wave have been called “Black fungus.”

-The fungus affects people taking medications for other health problems that impair their capacity to fight infections in the environment.
+The fungus affects people taking medications for other health problems that impair their capacity to fight environmental infections.
 Some physicians say it’s caused by steroids, which are now used to treat COVID-19 patients and ill.

 Symptoms of the infection include a stuffy and bleeding nose, eye swelling and pain, hanging down eyelids, and blurred or lost vision.
 Around the nose, there may be black patches of skin.